bullhorn/rest-api-docs/source/includes/entityref/paybill/_salestaxrate.md

 # Pay and Bill - SalesTaxRate

-An Effective Dated Entity that represents a sales tax rate
+An Effective Dated Entity that represents a sales tax rate.

 CRUD Access - CREATE, READ, UPDATE, DELETE